Become familiar with the Oracle Multitenant option.

 USING SNAPSHOT clause of the

-CREATE PLUGGABLE DATABASE statement creates a snapshot clone PDB from a PDB snapshot.
+CREATE PLUGGABLE DATABASE statement.
 For example, the following statement clones a PDB named

 A refreshable clone PDB is a read-only clone that can periodically synchronize with its source PDB.